designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 clear.
 The thought is perhaps that in a fully materialistic theory, such a consciousness gateway would be redundant.
-The various judgements made by the brain need only influence behaviour in the right way; they do not need to additionally form some kind of inner presentation.
+The various judgements made by the brain need only influence behaviour in the right way; they do not need to additionally give rise to some kind of inner presentation.

+What I shall now attempt to argue is that while the materialist intuition that a complete theory of consciousness need only account for behaviour is sound, understanding certain kinds of judgement made by the brain as constituting an "inner presentation" is not only compatible with this materialist intuition, but an essential part of understanding the behaviours that are most typically associated with consciousness.

-What I shall now attempt to argue is that despite Dennett's best intentions, his Multiple Drafts model of consciousness amounts to just such a theory of a functional gateway.
+Moreover, and _contra_ the way Dennett presents his own theory, Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.
 I will then attempt to challenge the materialist intuition that such a gateway would be somehow redundant.
-In particular I will argue that such a functional gateway plays an essential role in generating the behaviours that are most typically associated with consciousness.

 ## The Multiple Drafts model as a functional gateway